More at rubyonrails.org:

 If you find yourself adding many extra actions to a resourceful route, it's time to stop and ask yourself whether you're disguising the presence of another resource.

-In addition to resource routing, Rails has powerful support for routing arbitrary URLs to actions.
-Here, you don't get groups of routes automatically generated by resourceful routing.
+In addition to resourceful routing with resources, Rails has powerful support for routing arbitrary URLs to actions.
+You don't get groups of routes automatically generated by resourceful routing.
 Instead, you set up each route separately within your application.

-While you should usually use resourceful routing, there are still many places where the simpler routing is more appropriate.
-There's no need to try to shoehorn every last piece of your application into a resourceful framework if that's not a good fit.
+While you should usually use resourceful routing, there are places where non-resourceful routing is more appropriate.
+There's no need to try to force every last piece of your application into a resourceful framework if that's not a good fit.

 When you set up a regular route, you supply a series of symbols that Rails maps to parts of an incoming HTTP request.
 For example, consider this route:

-If an incoming request of /photos/1 is processed by this route (because it hasn't matched any previous route in the file), then the result will be to invoke the display action of the PhotosController, and to make the final parameter "1" available as params[:id].
-This route will also route the incoming request of /photos to PhotosController#display, since :id is an optional parameter, denoted by parentheses.
+If an incoming GET request of /photos/1 is processed by this route, then the result will be to invoke the display action of the PhotosController, and to make the final parameter "1" available as params[:id].
+This route will also route the incoming request of /photos to PhotosController#display, since :id is an optional parameter, denoted by parentheses in the above example.

 You can set up as many dynamic segments within a regular route as you like.
 Any segment will be available to the action as part of params.
 If you set up this route: